 - Credit Builder: Capital One Platinum Credit Card helps you build credit by starting you off with a low credit line and increasing it after you make five on-time payments.

 The number of rewards cards can be overwhelming, and that makes it difficult to choose the right card for you.
-Here are some things to ask yourself to help narrow down your rewards card selection:
+Here are some things to ask yourself to help narrow down your options:

 - What will you purchase with the card?
-If it’s travel or online shopping, look for a card that features extra rewards in those categories.
-If it’s everyday purchases, like groceries or gas, find a card that gives extra rewards for those.
+If you’ll be making travel purchases or shopping online, look for a card that features extra rewards in those categories.
+If you’ll be making everyday purchases, like groceries or gas, find a card that gives extra rewards for those.

 - Will you pay in full every month or carry a balance?
 If you will carry a balance, even sometimes, look for a card with a low interest rate.
 If not, look for a card with no annual fee.

 - Will you transfer a balance from another card?
-If so, find a card with an introductory balance transfer rate and low or no fee.
+If so, find a card with an introductory balance transfer rate and either no fee or a low one.

 - How will you use your rewards?
-If you want cash back, look for cards that specialize in that.
+If you want cash back, look for cards that offer that.
 If you travel frequently, a travel card might provide more lucrative rewards.

 Once you’ve determined what’s important to you in a rewards credit card, you need to compare the various features of rewards cards.